 Dissociative Identity Disorder diagnoses have become more common in recent years.
 Therefore, this diagnosis has also become more controversial.
 Some experts believe that the symptoms of split personality arise in response to therapists’ suggestions.
 However, brain imaging studies have produced neurological proof of fragmented identities in patients with DID.
-Such brain imaging studies are powerful arguments for Dissociative Identity Disorder Treatment.
+Such brain imaging studies are powerful arguments for treatment.

-Mental health professionals often find it difficult to pinpoint and diagnose the disorder.
+Mental health professionals often find it difficult to pinpoint and diagnose.
 This is in part because people with DID often display symptoms of other disorders.
-Therefore, people with dissociative disorders sometimes seek treatment for many years without finding relief for their symptoms.
-Dissociative Identity Disorder Treatment is not accessed because DID is mistaken for something else, usually a co-occurring disorder manifested by an alternate personality.
+Therefore, people with dissociative disorders sometimes seek treatment for many years without finding relief.
+Dissociative Identity Disorder treatment is not accessed because DID is mistaken for something else, usually a co-occurring disorder manifested by an alternate personality.

 Additionally, people with DID can sometimes function well in daily life.
-They are able to hold down jobs and interact normally with others.
-Only the people they are closest to know that anything is wrong, thus, it may go undiagnosed for a long time.
-As a result, such a high level of functioning prevents the person from accessing Dissociative Identity Disorder Treatment.
+They are able to hold jobs and interact normally with others.
+Only the people they are closest to know that anything is wrong.
+Hence, it may go undiagnosed for a long time.
+As a result, such a high level of functioning prevents the person from accessing Dissociative Identity Disorder treatment.

 However, in the past several decades, research on dissociative disorders has increased.
 As a result, scientists have developed improved screening and diagnostic tools, such as the Dissociative Experience Scale and the Structured Clinical Interview for Dissociative Disorders.

 Dissociative Identity Disorder is typically accompanied by symptoms of other mental health conditions.
-These conditions may occur as a result of the trauma that is at the root of multiple personality disorder.
-Consequently, people with DID may also have conditions such as
+These conditions may occur as a result of the trauma that is at the root.
+Consequently, people with DID may also have:

 - Post-traumatic stress disorder